git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 The [Git for Windows SDK release](https://github.com/git-for-windows/build-extra/releases/latest) is a self extracting and auto executing 7-zip archive that clones the latest version of files in [Git for Windows SDK 64 repository](https://github.com/git-for-windows/git-sdk-64`) using a temporary bundled git.
 For the [32 bit version](https://github.com/git-for-windows/git-sdk-32`) it also performs a run time optimisation on cloned DLLs (rebase).

 This was previously called the 'net installer', see below.
-It provides everyhting required to bootstrap a development environment, even if no git is available (or a unstable one is being worked on).
+It provides everything required to bootstrap a development environment, even if no git is available (or a unstable one is being worked on).

 It is also possible to manually extract the archive and then run `./setup-git-sdk.bat` in the Msys2 terminal window.

 Alternatively, you can also clone your own copy of the 64 bit SDK with `git clone --depth=1 https://github.com/git-for-windows/git-sdk-64` (or `...-32` for 32-bit)... (select depth to taste) (See #816).
+The repository contains exes and DLLS so you should run the rebase script for the 32 bit version.

-The SDK contains core parts of MSYS2'Runtime, MinGW, 'pacman' and 'gnupg' packages, carefully selected to keep the size small yet still allowing to use the Pacman package manager to initialize a full-fledged MSYS2 environment plus Git for Windows' packages.
+The SDK contains core parts of MSYS2 Runtime, MinGW, 'pacman' and 'gnupg' packages, carefully selected to keep the size small yet still allowing use of the 'pacman' package manager to initialize a full-fledged MSYS2 environment plus Git for Windows' packages.

 # Updating the installed SDK

 To keep the SDK up-to-date, periodically run

-	pacman -Syuu
+	pacman -Syu
-	# If core-packages are updated during that call you are promted to
+	# If core-packages are updated by this you are promted
- 	# restart MSYS2 with exiting back to the shell.
+ 	# to restart MSYS2 without exiting back to the shell.
 	# Follow these instructions and repeat:
 	pacman -Syu